MD80RIO/OR_Lab/README.md

-# An appliation of OR theory.
+# An application of OR theory.

 During my last year of my Bachelor of Engineering in Management Engineering, AY 2020/2021, I have been partecipating in an Operations Research laboratory which aimed to enable the students to use Python's Pyomo library to elaborate and solve a real world Operations-Research problem.